 Below is a video highlighting progress to date on construction of Hollins’ new student apartment village, slated to open this fall.
 The village is located on the former site of Faculty Row near Tinker and Randolph Halls.

-Phase I Construction Is Underway!
+Phase I Construction Almost Complete!

-View of campus from Student Apartment Village.
+View of campus from a balcony at the Student Apartment Village.

 View of Student Apartment Village from above.

 With an aggressive schedule and significant progress being made, Phase I is scheduled to be ready for residential students this Fall.
 Leading up to the housing lottery for the 2019-2020 academic year, students are very excited about the possibility of securing a spot in what has quickly become the most desirable housing option on campus.

 “Everyone is discussing who will be living in the new student village.
 It is such an exciting time to be a student at Hollins!
 Our class is looking forward to being a part of history, as we will be the first class to live there.
 We are so thankful to the alumnae/i who have helped enrich our living experience at Hollins.”

 “I am thrilled to see Hollins providing new, modern housing, which will foster a greater sense of community and build upon our beautiful campus.
 Thank you to all of the generous donors who have made this milestone possible.”